 by William Brassey Hole

-The liturgy for today begins with this collect:
+Today is the Feast of Mary Magdalene.
+The liturgy for this day begins with this Collect: